 WordPress Page Builders

-Beaver Builder – This is my all time favourite page builder.
+Beaver Builder – This was my all time favourite page builder.
 Admittedly it has lost popularity over the years due to competition but I still find it strong, robust and user friendly.

 Divi – I don’t dislike Divi but I can’t say I’m a fan of using it as a theme.
 Still, the page builder component (also available as a plugin) is a favourite among Virtual Assistance because of its user experience and speed of drag n drop.